 Beyond these examples

-These snippets focus on specific IAM binding features: role-based access control and batch and incremental member assignment.
-They’re intentionally minimal rather than full access management solutions.
+These snippets focus on specific IAM binding features: role-based access control and binding vs member resource patterns.
+They’re intentionally minimal rather than full access control configurations.

-The examples reference pre-existing infrastructure such as Dataplex AspectType resources and a GCP project with Dataplex API enabled.
+The examples reference pre-existing infrastructure such as Dataplex AspectType resources and GCP project and location configuration.
 They focus on configuring IAM bindings rather than provisioning the underlying AspectType resources.

 To keep things focused, common IAM patterns are omitted, including: